nirnatan/yoshi/CONTRIBUTING.md

 ## Running Integration Tests Locally

 We have several status checks for integration tests, in order to parallelize them in CI.
-Locally, we will ususally run the specific feature relevant for us.
+Locally, we ususally run the specific feature relevant for us.
 You can filter it using jest (awesome) filtering capabilitues.
 For example:

 ```
 npx jest css-inclution --runInBand